March 23, 2023

 Once you get the qualifications you need to start sports coaching, you’ll be responsible for the safety and wellbeing of the people you train.
 You’ll also need to protect your own fitness, as any accident or injury may leave you unable to work for a period of time.
 If something unforeseen happens to you or a customer, you may end up substantially out of pocket financially, which is why good insurance cover is so important.

 For more than 25 years, Protectivity has provided sports coaching and instructor cover to people just like you.
 For just a few pounds a month, you can be insured for public liability, professional indemnity, participant injury cover, equipment cover and personal accident insurance.
 So whichever sport you want to coach, you can progress your career and help your customers achieve their goals with confidence and peace of mind.
-Learn more about our policy options here.
+Learn more about our coaching business insurance policy options.